Table of Contents

-Enrique Bautista #3 in the 200 behind Milka Singh (India) and Abdul Khaliq (Pakistan) Bronze 1958 Tokyo Asian Games.
+#3 in the 200 behind Milkha Singh (India) and Abdul Khaliq (Pakistan) Bronze 1958 Tokyo Asian Games.

 New Sprint King

-In the Final Bautista won again matching 10.9 In conclusion ending the dominance of the aging Cabrerra who took silver and 11.0 Pedro Subido was bronze in 11.1; the trio beat the American visitors.
+In the Final, Bautista won again, matching 10.9.
+In conclusion ending the dominance of the aging Cabrerra, who took silver and 11.0 Pedro Subido was bronze in 11.1; the trio beat the American visitors.

 In 1959 he timed 10.6 and 21.7.

 In the 1960 Olympics in Rome.
 In conclusion, he timed a disappointing 23.16 in the heats placing 5th in heat 8 and did not progress.
 He was also a member of the 4×100, which was 4th in heat 4 in 41.55, and failed to progress.

 In 1961 he clocked 10.6 and 21.9.
 He finished third in the Singapore Nationals in 22.1 in the 200m.
 At 27, it saw the rise of a new star Rogelio Onofre who had converted from High Jump to the sprints.

 Just as Cabrera had ruled the Sprints from 1949 to 1955.
 Bautista’s time at the top was coming to an end in 1956-1961, also enjoying, like Cabrerra, a 6-year reign as the country’s alpha sprinter.

 By 1962, Bautista was playing second fiddle to Rogelio Onofre.
 And was more of a relay runner.
 He timed 10.7 by age 28 in 1962, which placed him as the country’s 5th fastest runner that year.